 Our experience, however, is the most frequent form of MLD, infantile onset, is often not diagnosed properly prior to death of the patient and later onsets of MLD are often misdiagnosed as ADHD, ADD, or psychiatric conditions and hence the frequency might be higher than reported.

-We estimate that approximately 1,900 new late infantile babies are born each year (60 in the US and 170 in Europe) and there are approximately 41,000 people alive at any given time with all forms of MLD worldwide.
+Incidence and Prevalence We estimate that approximately 2,000 new late infantile babies are born each year (60 in the US and 100 in Europe) and there are approximately 49,000 people alive at any given time with all forms of MLD worldwide.
+We have a video with more details tables you can view here.(Source: MLD Foundation 2017-01)